Some of the most common questions that we get asked are:-

 We love English and want to share our enjoyment of it.
 We know we could do that and still charge for it, but so much of the information available on the Internet is given on a voluntary basis.
 The people who put it there know that they will be able to obtain information in the same way when they need it.
 The golden rule works and what is good for others turns out to be good for the individual.

-Believe us, we are not against making money, but we think that if you just want to make money then you're in the wrong job.
+Believe us, we are not against making money, and if you want to throw some our way, you can sponsor us, but we think that if you just want to make money then you're in the wrong job.
 Learn English will never pay us as much as conventional teaching, but somehow every penny we earn here means more to us than an hourly rate.
-People give whatever they can afford, people sponsor us because they like the site and want to support it and we like that.
+People give whatever they can afford, people sponsor us because they like what we do and want to support us, and we like that.

 All in all we find the Internet to be like most other communities, you get out what you put in.